L'Orphelin de Perdide: Plot summary

+Film adaptation

+In 1982 the novel was made into an animated film under the title Les Maîtres du temps (Time Masters), directed by René Laloux and designed by the comics artist Moebius.
+It was Laloux's second animated adaptation of a Wul novel, following his 1973 film Fantastic Planet, based on Oms en série (1957).

-While retaining the backdrop of the novel by Stefan Wul, René Laloux proceeded to change, especially at the end of the story, which is probably related to the judgment he wore himself on the novels by Stefan Wul: "in all Wul novels, mostly, it is a great idea to start.
+Laloux made a number of changes in the adaptation, particularly at the end of the story.
+He later commented that "in all Wul novels, mostly, it is a great idea to start.
 The first two thirds are great, well built, with a coherence in playwriting, etc. And the final third is a little shitty.
 Or he ran out of time, got tired, or started getting lazy."

-The main differences between the original novel and its film version are::
+The main differences between the novel and film are: